Chlosyne leanira: Chlosyne group

-Physical Description
+Physical description

 The wingspan of males has been described as 33-35 mm, and the wingspan of females has been described as 36-40 mm.
 The upper surface of the wings of both sexes is dark brown as the ground color; although the dark brown appears as small macules.
 The forewings have red scales at their base and apex.
-Red marginal lunules are also present on the forewings of both sexes, but they’re best visualized in males.
+Red marginal lunules are also present on the forewings of both sexes, but they are best visualized in males.
 The under surface of the forewings has an orange-red ground color as well as pale and dark markings.
-The hindwings’ undersurface has sub-basal fascia that extend across the costa, cell, and inner margin.
+The hindwings' undersurface has sub-basal fascia that extend across the costa, cell, and inner margin.

 Food

 Adult Chlosyne leanira subspecies have a variety of flower preferences.

 Chlosyne leanira fulvia

 Thessalia leanira fulvia is synonymous to Chlosyne leanira fulvia.
 Chlosyne leanira fulvia larvae consume (Orobanchaceae) Castilleja integra, a flowering plant.
 Additionally, C. leanira fulvia prefers yellow or white flowers such as white to light rose-toned Allium textile, white Asteracaeae shrubs, white Ceanothus fendleri, yellow Heterotheca villosa, and white Nasturtium officinale.